-- What does your target market value?
-How do you want your audience to view your brand?
+- What do individuals within your target market value?
+How can you resonate with your potential customers?

-- What makes your brand better/different than everyone else?
+- What makes your brand different from everyone else?
 What makes you unique?

 - What's your key message?
 What might a tagline look like?

-At this point, you've done a lot of the hard work and can start to think about more of the fun things like logo and bottle design.
+At this point, you've thought through the business and can start considering elements like logo and bottle design.